revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-38.Can we keep the statements after finally block If the control is returning from the finally block itself?
+38.Can we keep the statements after finally block if the control is returning from the finally block itself?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)